Minimising risks and improving CMS security

 - using strong passphrases

-- ensuring passwords are stored by the CMS as salted hashes rather than cleartext
+- ensuring passphrases are stored by the CMS as salted hashes rather than cleartext

 - restricting access to the administrator interface for the CMS from approved or internal IP addresses.